-- Subject to the provisions of paragraph 2 of Article 19, pensions and other similar remuneration in consideration $\mathbf{d}$ past employment, and annuities, arising in a Contracting State ana paid to a resident of the other Contracting State, may be taxed in the first-mentioned State. - 2.
-Notwithstanding the provisions of paragraph 1, pensions paid and other payments made under a public scheme which is part of the Social Security System of a Contracting State shall be taxable only in that State. - 3.
-The term "annuity" means a stated sum payable periodically at stated times during life or during a specified or ascertainable period of time under an obligation to make the payments in return fot adequate and full consideration in money or money's worth.
+- 1. Subject to the provisions of paragraph 2 of Article 18, pensions and other similar remuneration, and annuities, arising in a Contracting State and paid to a resident of the other Contracting State, may be taxed in the first-mentioned State. - 2.
+The term "annuity" means a stated sum payable periodically at stated times during life or during a specified or ascertainable period of time under an obligation to make the payments in return for adequate and full consideration in money or money's worth. - 3.
+Notwithstanding the provisions of paragraph 1, pensions and other payments made under the social security legislation of a Contracting State shall be taxable only in that State.